Submit your application

 - The ACRDP may be used to fund workshops that meet the ACRDP guidelines for workshops.

 - The ACRDP will not support projects on transgenic aquatic organisms or projects related to improving fish production solely for economic objectives (i.e., does not fit with the priorities listed above).

 - Although the validity and merit of an application will be the primary consideration in its review, the ACRDP Technical Review Committee may also consider amounts requested and the anticipated schedule of money available in any year of the project in order to ensure that accepted projects do not exceed available funds.

 - The ACRDP Technical Review Committee will rank all applications according to research and development priorities and national program objectives.

 - The ACRDP Technical Review Committee will categorize applications as fully recommended, recommended with changes or conditions, or not recommended.

-Please download the Application Form (MS Word) and Budget Form (MS Excel).
+Please contact the National coordinator to request the Application Form (MS Word) and Budget Form (MS Excel).
 Once completed, applications (including the budget form) should be submitted to the ACRDP National Co-ordinator (listed below).